Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Add another Label, indexed, with 2 decimal places and some initial Value, but with no Text or Units.
 The color and position is not important as this label will be hidden in a later step.

-The idx is named idx_hidden as it will be the hidden label
+Change the idx variable name to idx_hidden as it will be the hidden label.

 Hiding the Label